Key Takeaways

 Ask for Specificity

 Feedback is often poorly worded or poorly presented.
 The person delivering it might use overgeneralizations — “You always,” “You never,” “I hate it when you” — or the feedback might be too vague to be actionable.
-Vague criticism is particularly activating for the threat system because ambiguity itself is a potent anxiety trigger.
+Vague negative feedback is particularly activating for the threat system because ambiguity itself is a potent anxiety trigger.
 When the brain cannot determine the specific nature or scope of a threat, it defaults to worst-case assumptions.

 Listen as a Fact-Finding Mission